-Monitoring results have revealed the mean for Nitrogen Dioxide is widely exceeded within the new AQMA; a progress report will therefore be required the following year (2011).
+Monitoring results have revealed the annual mean for Nitrogen Dioxide is widely exceeded within the new AQMA; an Updating and Screening Assessment will therefore be completed next year as part of the start of the 5th round of review and assessment.
 The Council will continue its air quality management programme as part of its continuing local air quality management regime.